zachvalenta/jvns.ca/content/post/2016-11-19-a-critique-of-the-cap-theorem.markdown

 This system is not linearizable.
 So the CAP theorem has... uh... nothing to say about this system.
 But replicated database setups are extremely common and extremely useful!
 It seems silly to just stop at "well, that's not linearizable, I have nothing else to say".
+"AP" is not a very useful description for this system since it has some interesting consistency properties, and is quite different from some other "AP" systems.

 ### is there a general tradeoff between consistency and availability?